WDI-SEA/notes/05-node-express/00readme-1/async-await-axios-intro.md

   })
 ```

-We have to dot into the `response` object to get the api reponse data. _Axios always puts the information sent back to us in a key called `data`_.
+We have to dot into the `response` object to get the api response data. _Axios always puts the information sent back to us in a key called `data`_.
 Try `console.log`ing just the `response`.
 What is all that stuff in there?

-Here's an example of how to use fetch to make the same GET request, for comparision:
+Here's an example of how to use fetch to make the same GET request, for comparison:

 ```javascript
 fetch('https://jsonplaceholder.typicode.com/posts')